Aruba. The Lesser Antilles in the Southern Caribbean Sea

 I happily accept the company.
 Should I mention to the guide that the ink on my driving licence is still wet, and I have zero off-road driving experience?
 Meh!
 What’s the big deal?
 Just stay off the boulders!

 The lady and her kids are super fun people, especially the teens, who are happy their mom is not driving.

 “Take the left path!” one of them shouts from the back seat.

 I am a young adult (or an old kid).
 So, I take the left path while praying not to hit the boulders.
 I’m getting now what the inductions meant; the rocks are humongous!

 I bypass the long convoy amid super excited shrieks from the backseat and get just behind the leader.
 He knows the location of each rock by heart, so if I just follow him.
 Now I can enjoy the scenery without having to worry too much about crashing the jeep.

 The landscape is as described in the tour brochure: dry, wild, unique!

 The first stop of the day is in the middle of a desert.
-It is a quick stop for a refreshment and a brief history of the island.
+It is a quick stop for refreshment and a brief island history.

 The minute I get off the jeep, I see why the guide is intently watching the rear of my automobile: it’s got a flat tyre.

 “Oops!” says the teenager responsible for “take the left path!”

-“I’m happy you’re driving,” he goes on, “mum would have crashed the jeep into the first boulder.
+“I’m happy you’re driving,” he says.
+“Mum would have crashed the jeep into the first boulder.
 Did you see the size of them?
 They were, like, ginormous!”

 Aye, I did see it.
 I’m glad we are alive, mate!